Franklin Probation Violations Attorneys

 If your probation officer suspects that you have violated the terms of your probation, you will be reported and have a warrant issued for your arrest.
 Once arrested, you have the right to request a court hearing to present your case in front of a judge who will determine whether your probation violation is valid.
 The burden of proof rests with the State to provide evidence of your violation.

-If you are found guilty of your violation, you could be subject to fines and possibly jail time that includes serving the rest of your sentence in jail.
+If you are found guilty of violating your probation, you could be subject to fines and possibly jail time that includes serving the rest of your sentence in jail.
 In some cases, a judge may decide to put you back on probation with additional restrictions, depending on the nature of your violation.

 Potential Defenses for Probation Violations